eag58914/cloc-script/README.md

     	- Run "npm install nodemailer" from the command line
     	- Run "npm install nodemailer-sendgrid-transport" from the command line
     - Destination email address(does not have to be a gmail account )
-  - SignUp an get API key from SendGrip [link to signup](https://signup.sendgrid.com)
+  - SignUp API an get API key from SendGrip [link to signup](https://signup.sendgrid.com)
 - Git (Mac version 2.28.0)

 ### Usage